 - Pet Age.
 Very young and very old pets may not qualify for pet health insurance at all.
 Companies often won’t initiate new policies for dogs and cats younger than six to eight weeks or older than 14 years, though there may be exceptions.
 However, as long as they’re signed up by the cutoff age, pets are usually covered until death.

 - Preexisting Medical Conditions.
-These are health conditions, such as urinary tract infections (UTIs) and hyperthyroidism, that existed prior to your policy’s initiation.
+These are health conditions, such as urinary tract infections (UTIs) and hyperthyroidism, that existed before your policy’s initiation.
 Insurers often refuse to cover costs associated with these conditions.
 However, depending on your policy, this refusal may only be temporary for certain conditions.
 For instance, Embrace Pet Health Insurance’s embargo on reimbursement for gastrointestinal disorders and UTIs expires after 12 months.
 If your pet is cured of such a condition, makes it through a year with no new symptoms, and experiences a recurrence the following year, Embrace reimburses for treatment.
 However, other preexisting conditions, such as diabetes and allergies, are considered permanent and thus never become eligible for coverage.

 - Dental Issues.
 Though preventative care policies generally cover teeth cleaning, few pet health insurance policies cover more complex dental care and oral surgeries.
 These can be expensive.
 Tooth extraction procedures can easily exceed $1,000 per surgery for both cats and dogs.

 - Breeding and Reproductive Health.
 If your pet is a breeder or will become one in the future, many policies require you to disclose this.
 Otherwise, your pet may not be covered for injuries, illnesses, and preventative care related to breeding and rearing.

 - Novel or Expensive Treatments.
 Some pet health insurance providers refuse to cover novel, expensive, or ethically questionable treatments.
 For instance, Embrace doesn’t cover prosthetic limbs, cloning, or elective stem cell therapy.
 These restrictions vary by insurer.

 - Deliberate Injuries and Fighting.
-Pet insurance policies generally don’t cover injuries a veterinarian deems to be deliberate, nor diagnostic exams related to those injuries (such as X-rays).
+Pet insurance policies generally don’t cover injuries deemed by a licensed veterinarian to be deliberate, nor diagnostic exams related to those injuries (such as X-rays).
 Such injuries might result from physical abuse by an owner, organized fighting, or racing.